eecanada/cryptocurrency-react/README.md

 # Description

-- This purpose of this React.Js application was to practice the fundamentals of React.
-This application used React Hooks, Axios for fetching the API data, filtering, and event handlers.
+- This purpose of this React.js application was to practice the fundamentals of React.
+This application used React Hooks, axios for fetching the API data, filtering, and event handlers.

 # Technologies Used